 You can also try a goodwill letter if your autopay didn’t work for some reason.
 Even if your bank account had insufficient funds, you could certainly ask and just explain why your funds were low.
 Perhaps a check took longer to deposit than you expected or you had an emergency expense pop up.
 Finally, even if you simply forgot to make the payment, but are otherwise a good customer making timely payments, you could still successfully request a removal through the goodwill letter.
 Ultimately, you’re still a paying customer and many creditors appreciate the fact that they depend on people like you to keep their businesses running.

 When writing a letter requesting a negative mark be removed, keep a few things in mind.

-2. Acknowledge your fault in the late payments and explain the circumstances that prevented you from making these payments.
+- Acknowledge your fault in the late payments and explain the circumstances that prevented you from making those payments.

-Using a goodwill letter, thousands have been able to have a negative credit mark removed when the account is no longer past due and when the debt hasn’t been passed on to a collection agency.
+Using a goodwill letter, thousands of people have been able to have a negative credit mark removed.
+You have a strong chance of doing the same if your account is no longer past due and if your debt hasn’t been passed on to a collection agency.
 Just remember the above tips or use a form letter, or let a credit repair company do the work for you.

 Goodwill Letter Sample